jpuigcerver/PyLaia/docs/usage/prediction/index.md

 ## Examples

-The model can be trained using command-line arguments or a YAML configuration file.
+The prediction can be done using command-line arguments or a YAML configuration file.
 Note that CLI arguments override the values from the configuration file.

 ### Predict using a model from Hugging Face